 Hello friends, in today’s article we will see what a hot wire instrument is, why it is constructed, and what are its working methods.
 We are also going to talk about its advantages and disadvantages.

-Definition: A hot wire instrument device that uses the heat of a current to know its heat is known as a hot wire device.
+A hot wire instrument device that uses the heat of a current to know its heat is known as a hot wire device.
 It works on the principle that the length of the wire increases due to the effect of current on it.
 Hotwire instrument is used for both AC and DC.

 Construction of Hot Wire Instrument:

-The construction is as shown in the figure below.
+The construction is shown in the figure below.
 The current that is used for its measurement is passed through that platinum-iridium wire.
 This instrument uses 2 wires.

 One platinum-iridium wire is tied between points A and B and the other wire is tied between the first wire and D points.
 And this second wire is connected to the spring at the S point with the help of silk thread from the middle.

-Also Read: Electrical Substation Components and Their Workings
+Suggested Read: Electrical Substation Components and Their Workings

 The function of Hot Wire Instruments: